 Producer | Writer | Post Production Manager

 Ms. Walsh has over twenty years of production and post-production experience in film and video.
 She has worked with National Geographic, BBC, Discovery Channel, PBS, NBC, Terra Mater Factual Studios and Outside Television.
 Her projects range from commercials to adventure sports series to documentaries.
 Ms. Walsh excels at managing budgets, field and post-production teams.
-Her latest project, National Geographic’s Wild Yellowstone, received an Emmy.
+One of her recent projects, National Geographic’s Wild Yellowstone, received an Emmy.

 Editor | Writer | Graphics